Abel Davis: After World War I

 He participated in the founding of the American Legion with Milton J. Foreman in Paris.

 After the war ended, Davis became a Brigadier General in command of the 66th Infantry Brigade of the Illinois National Guard.

 On December 28, 1922, Davis married Marjorie née Mayer.
 They had three children together: Florence, Abel Jr., and Jean.

 In 1930, Davis resigned his command with the Illinois National Guard.
-In 1931, Davis served as Chairman of the Board of The Chicago Title and Trust Company.
+In 1931, Davis served as chairman of the Board of The Chicago Title and Trust Company.
 He held this position until his death.
-From 1932–33, he served as a Trustee of the Century of Progress Exposition in Chicago.
+From 1932 to 1933, he served as a Trustee of the Century of Progress Exposition in Chicago.
 In 1935, Davis retired from the Illinois National Guard with a rank of Major General.

 Charity work

 In 1906, Davis helped in the organization of the Young Men's Jewish Charities of Chicago.
 In 1912, he became a director for the Chicago Jewish Charities.

 After World War I ended, he became involved in "Chicago Jewish charitable affairs" and oversaw many war relief drives.
 At 52, he became the vice-president of the Chicago Title and Trust Company.
 By 1919, "he served as general chairman of the nonsectarian Joint Distribution Committee's War Relief Drive."
 He was the "chairman of the 1926 and 1927 Chicago conferences of the United Jewish Campaign."

-Additionally, he was a member of the John Crerar Library board from 1928-1937.
+Additionally, he was a member of the John Crerar Library board from 1928 to 1937.